ber2/ber2.github.io/_posts/2020-09-24-dataclasses.md

 In a [recent project](https://github.com/ber2/hourly-register/blob/dev/parser/config.py), I decided to use these methods at several places.
 As an example, at some point I needed to encode which days in a month have been taken off by a person as holidays.
 These can be:
-- Weekends: given as a list of which days in the week are taken off regulary; typically Saturdays and Sundays.
+- Weekends: given as a list of which days in the week are taken off regularly; typically Saturdays and Sundays.
 - Holidays: either bank holidays or vacations.